SpaceView/AutoSegProfessional/readme.md

-# IN PROCESS of uploading, currently just tutorials, no software tools available
+# IN PROCESS of uploading, software tools Updated

 AutoSegProfessional is a software for image annotation.